Ayews/M3Net/README.md

 # M<sup>3</sup>Net: Multilevel, Mixed and Multistage Attention Network for Salient Object Detection
-source code for our M<sup>3</sup>Net.
+Source code of 'M<sup>3</sup>Net: Multilevel, Mixed and Multistage Attention Network for Salient Object Detection'.
 ![](./figures/Overview.png)

 ## Environment

 Python 3.9.13 and Pytorch 1.11.0.
-Details can be found in `requirements.txt`
+Details can be found in `requirements.txt`.

 ## Data Preparation
 All datasets used can be downloaded at [here](https://pan.baidu.com/s/1fw4uB6W8psX7roBOgbbXyA) [arrr].